-5 Museums To Visit For Racial Harmony Day
+5 Museums You Can Visit For Racial Harmony Day

 Follow us on Instagram, Facebook and Telegram for the latest updates.

 In 1964, the first of a series of communal riots broke out on 21 July.
-Today, schools now mark Racial Harmony Day on the 21st of July each year, as a reminder not to take ethnic relations for granted.
+Today, Racial Harmony Day is commemorated on the 21st of July each year, as a reminder not to take ethnic relations for granted.

 Part of learning about racial harmony is understanding and appreciating every Singaporean’s background and ethnic heritage.
-Here are four museums which you can visit to learn more about the ethnic groups in Singapore.
+Here are some museums which you can visit to learn more about different ethnic groups and rich cultural fabric of Singapore.

 Museums in Singapore to Learn About Racial Harmony